webmachinelearning/webnn/mltensor-explainer.md

 mlContext.dispatch(graph, {'a': mlTensor}, outputs);
 ```

 It's possible that demand may emerge for some mechanism to copy data between `MLTensor`s, though that is currently not planned.
+This may be worked around by creating another graph with an `identity` operation.

 ### Support passing an `MLTensor` as a `constant()`